batect/batect/rfcs/2020-01-caches/proposal.md

 New `--clean` command:

-`./batect --clean`: delete all caches for default cache type for environment (can also use `--cache-type` to override default) and then exit
+`./batect --clean`: delete all caches for default cache type (can also use `--cache-type` to override default) and then exit